Clover160/uws.2012-fall/policies.md

 If you are a student with a documented disability on record at Brandeis University and wish to have a reasonable accommodation made for you in this class, please speak with me immediately.

+## Acknowledgments and license

+This syllabus borrows ideas, assignments, wording, and texts from Josh Cracraft, Kevin Doyle, Tona Hangen, and John Matzko.

+This syllabus and all assignments are copyrighted &copy; 2012 Lincoln Mullen and licensed CC-BY 3.0
+<<http://creativecommons.org/licenses/by/3.0/us/>>.
+You are free to use
+or modify this syllabus for any purpose, provided that you attribute it to the author, preferably at the course website listed above.